Accused (Respondent) Resources

 How does the university define consent?

 Consent between two or more people is defined as an affirmative agreement – through clear actions or words – to engage in sexual activity.
 The person giving the consent must act freely, voluntarily and with an understanding of his or her actions when giving the consent.
-More information about the university’s definition of consent can be found in the sexual misconduct policy.
+More information about the university’s definition of consent can be found in the Title IX policy.

 What if I’ve been accused of sexual misconduct?